GetLevvel/cloud-cftemplates/storage-gateway/readme.md

-# Storage Gateway and Disaster Recovery Template
+# Storage Gateway  Template

 ## Introduction

 The purpose of this project is to create a basic storage gateway configuration with a simulated host environment and gateway using CloudFormation.
-Optionally, a disaster recovery environment may be used to demonstrate how the Storage Gateway may be used for both a backup and DR solution.

 ## Step 1 - Create VPC, Simulated Host and a Cached Volume Gateway